golang-migrate/migrate/database/cassandra/README.md

 * Drop command will not work on Cassandra 2.X because it rely on system_schema table which comes with 3.X
 * Other commands should work properly but are **not tested**
+* The Cassandra driver (gocql) does not natively support executing multipe statements in a single query.
+To allow for multiple statements in a single migration, you can use the `x-multi-statement` param.
+Note that this simply splits the migration into separately-executed statements by a semi-colon ';'.
+The queries are also not executed in any sort of transaction/batch, meaning you are responsible for fixing partial migrations.

 ## Usage